 An unusual diagnostic experience with MUCAR CDE900

 LOS ANGELES, Sept.
-20, 2022 /PRNewswire/ -- With the rapid development of automobile electronization, the mechanical and electrical integration of diagnostic products is becoming more and more obvious.
+21, 2022 /PRNewswire/ -- With the rapid development of automobile electronization, the mechanical and electrical integration of diagnostic products is becoming more and more obvious.
 While we try our best to improve the function of the car through electronic control system, the difficulty of fault diagnosis is becoming more and more difficult.
-To improve maintenance quality and efficiency, the company proudly present the MUCAR CDE900, a new generation of diagnostic device.
+To improve maintenance quality and efficiency, Mucar Tech proudly presents you the MUCAR CDE900, a new generation of diagnostic device.

 MUCAR CDE900 is a very powerful device.
 It has 4-inches large touchscreen, whereas other OBD devices on the market normally have very small screens.
 The CDE900 can be performed directly on the screen and switched on the display format of data display at the same time, including compact option, magnification option, curve graph option.
 The running speed is nearly 30% faster than other traditional OBD devices'.
 There is also a set of physical buttons below the screen, which is easy to use while wearing gloves.